 After deploying a new Conferencing Node, it takes approximately 5 minutes before the node is available for conference hosting and for its status to be updated on the Management Node.
-(Until it is available, the Management Node will report the status of the Conferencing Node as having a last contacted and last updated date of "Never".)
+Until it becomes available, the Management Node reports the status of the Conferencing Node as having a last contacted and last updated date of "Never".
+"Connectivity lost between nodes" alarms relating to that node may also appear temporarily.